adnaen/machine-learning-notes/optimzation-and-training/gradient-descent/note.md

 Gradient Descent is a method to minimize the loss function by iteratively updating model parameters such as weights ($w$) and bias ($b$).

+### A simple example

+- You're playing a video game where your character is lost on a hilly landscape, and you want to reach the lowest valley (global minimum).
+The valley represents the lowest loss for your machine learning model.

+Steps:

+1. Start Anywhere: You randomly start on the mountain (random initialization of weights & bias).
+2. Look Around: You check the steepness in all directions using derivatives:
+3. How steep is it if you move forward (partial derivative with respect to $x$)?
+4. How steep if you move sideways (partial derivative with respect to $y$)?
+5. Take a Step: You move downhill based on the gradient (combined steepness of all directions), but only a small step (controlled by the learning rate).
+6. Repeat: Keep repeating until the steepness is nearly zero (derivative = 0), meaning you’ve reached the bottom (global or local minimum).

 ---

 ### **1. Calculate Gradients**

+- **Gradient** = The "best guess" for which direction to move to reduce the loss.

 Gradients measure how the loss function changes with respect to weights ($w$) and bias ($b$).
 Each loss function has a different gradient equation: